Another Great Lacrosse Goalie Workout Program | Lax Goalie Rat

 Are there any exercises that you incorporate into your training program that I missed?
 Let me know in the comments.

-P.S. - Whenever you're ready, here are 3 ways I can help you:
+P.S. – Ready to take the next step?
+Here are 3 powerful ways I can help you:

-8 thoughts on “Another Great Lacrosse Goalie Workout Program”
+8 thoughts on “Another Great Lacrosse Goalie Workout Program

 I love this website…it’s a perfect resource for any and all goalies who don’t have the luxury to receive 1 on 1 goalie instruction from an expert goalie coach.
 I have dedicated my business to provide only the best goalie instruction for goalies in the state of Michigan.
 It has been a passion of mine for the last 7 years since I broke from coaching organizational lacrosse.
 Goalies, like you , have been my passion as I continue to strive for making those who want to improve their goalie skills better.
 I applaud you on your website and that you continue to provide useful information for all goalies, coaches and parents.
 If you ever want to come work my 6×6 Goalie Camp out here in Michigan let me know.